 When the person stops taking the drugs, the body needs time to recover.
 This causes withdrawal symptoms.
 Withdrawal from opiates can occur any time long-term use is stopped or cut back.

 Late symptoms of withdrawal include:

-Opioid withdrawal reactions are very uncomfortable but are not life-threatening.
+These symptoms are very uncomfortable, but are not life-threatening.
 Symptoms usually start within 12 hours of last heroin usage and within 30 hours of last methadone exposure.

 Exams and Tests

-Your doctor can often diagnose opiate withdrawal after performing a physical exam and asking questions about your medical history and drug use.
+Your health care provider will perform a physical exam and ask questions about your medical history and drug use.

 Urine or blood tests to screen for drugs can confirm opiate use.

-Other testing will depend on the physician's concern for additional medical problems.
-These test may include:
+Other testing will depend on your provider’s concern for other problems.
+Tests may include:

 - Blood chemistries and liver function tests such as CHEM-20

 - CBC (complete blood count, measures red and white blood cells, and platelets, which help blood to clot)